Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Wemberly Worried by Kevin Henkes, for example, explores a child’s anxiety about starting school — a concern many young readers share — and offers reassurance without talking down to its audience.

-Know which themes are selling right now
+Know which themes are selling

-As long-time children’s book editor Brooke Vitale points out, the most popular picture book concepts haven’t massively changed over the years.
+As longtime children’s book editor Brooke Vitale points out, the most popular picture book concepts haven’t massively changed over the years.

 Illustration of two little cats playing "trick or sweet" for Halloween